 For surviving family members who have lost a loved one, a lawsuit may provide for:

 - Loss of companionship, financial support, and guidance

-With more than 50 years of experience, the Virginia distracted driving accident lawyers at Rutter Mills have been following the development of cell phone-related distractions since the very beginning.
+With more than 60 years of experience, the Virginia distracted driving accident lawyers at Rutter Mills have been following the development of cell phone-related distractions since the very beginning.
 Our compassionate team is dedicated to helping people injured by the negligence and recklessness of others.
-We offer free case reviews and contingency-based legal representation at no upfront cost to you.
-Our legal fees come out of the total settlement or jury award won as a result of filing a personal injury lawsuit on your behalf.
+We offer free case reviews and contingency-based legal representation at no upfront cost to you – meaning our legal fees come out of the total settlement or jury award won as a result of filing a personal injury lawsuit on your behalf.